besmirzanaj/ansible_role_avast_antivirus/README.md

 This role can be used to install the Avast Antivirus for Linux.

-Official ocumentation for Avast Antivirus for Linux is located here - https://repo.avcdn.net/linux-av/doc/avast-techdoc.pdf
+Official documentation for Avast Antivirus for Linux is located here - https://repo.avcdn.net/linux-av/doc/avast-techdoc.pdf

 ## Requirements